A Unified Noise-Curvature View of Loss of Trainability: Related Work

 \section{Related Work}

-\paragraph{Diagnosing loss of trainability} A growing body of work characterizes \emph{loss of trainability} (LoT) as a byproduct of SGD optimization dynamics that emerge under non-stationarity.
-Several studies emphasize geometric collapse: \textcite{Lewandowski2023} argue that reduced curvature directions explain the onset of LoT, connecting Hessian rank degeneration to reduced learning. \textcite{Ziyin2024Symmetry} analyze symmetries in neural network objectives and show that SGD’s update rule, with L2 weight decay, makes symmetry saddles attractive and draws networks toward sparse and low-rank solutions.
-Other accounts highlight sharpness and instability \parencite{Dohare2024}, and the unbounded growth of sharp directions \parencite{Foret2021SAM}. \textcite{Lyle2024Disentangling} suggests that unbounded norm growth or decaying gradient norm may be factors that lead to LoT.
-Beyond geometry and noise, activation usage has been implicated: saturation and persistent linearization reduce the diversity of unit responses, captured by unit-sign entropy \parencite{Abbas2023,Lewandowski2024}.
-However, these mechanisms often coexist and vary across setups.
-In isolation, they are inconsistent and do not fully explain LoT.
-Moreover, because LoT is generally assessed as a reduction in average task accuracy, perceived loss of trainability might occur without an actual loss of plasticity if Adam functions in a regime where noise-dominated steps prevail across different tasks (see Fig.~\ref{fig:alpha-safe}).
+\paragraph{Diagnosing loss of trainability} A growing body of work characterizes LoT as a byproduct of stochastic gradient descent (SGD) that emerge when training on non-stationary data.
+Several studies emphasize geometric collapse: \textcite{Lewandowski2023} argue that reduced directions of curvature explain the onset of LoT, connecting Hessian rank degeneracy to a reduced capacity for learning. \textcite{Ziyin2024Symmetry} analyze symmetries in neural network objectives and show that SGD with L2 weight decay has a propensity to saddle points that results in sparse and low-rank solutions.
+Other accounts highlight instability caused by growing parameter norms \parencite{Dohare2024}, and more specifically growing sharpness \parencite{Foret2021SAM}. \textcite{Lyle2024Disentangling} found that layer normalization with growing parameter norms results in decaying effective step-sizes that reduce trainability.
+Beyond geometry and noise, unit activations have been implicated: saturation and linearization reduce the diversity of unit responses \parencite{Abbas2023,Lyle2024Disentangling}, which can be generalized to a collapse of unit-sign entropy \parencite{Lewandowski2024}.
+More broadly, multiple different potential mechanisms can contribute to LoT, depending on the specific configuration of the learning algorithm.
+As we will show, existing individual mechanisms provide an incomplete explanation for LoT.\looseness=-1